Twilight4/nobility/README.md

 # Source `.zshrc` to load the plugin and you're done.
 On first load, nobility will install a few core packages
 source ~/.zshrc
 ```

 # Getting Started
-nobility organizes commands into namespaces starting with `nb-`, such as `nb-enum-web` or `nb-recon-domains`.
+Nobility categorizes commands into namespaces, denoted by the `nb-` prefix, exemplified by commands like `nb-enum-web` or `nb-recon-domains`.
-To see an overview of all namespaces simply use `nb-help`.
-Each namespace also has it's own help command, such as `nb-enum-web-help` that provides a listing of available commands.
+To see an overview of all namespaces simply use `nb-help` command.
+Each namespace features its own dedicated help command, such as `nb-enum-web-help` which provides a listing of available commands.
 All commands support tab completion and search.

 ## Installing Dependencies
-Every namespace was a `nb-namespace-install` command that will install all of the tools relevant to that namespace.
-You can install just the tools you need, or use `nb-install-all` to run the installers of all namespaces.
+To set up the necessary dependencies for each namespace, execute the `nb-namespace-install` command.
+This command ensures the installation of all tools relevant to the specified namespace.
+For installation of tools across all namespaces, use the `nb-install-all` command.

 ## Workflow
-nobility is meant to provide a composable, on-the-fly workflow.
-It replaces the common painful raw workflow of reading your notes, finding a command, copy, paste, replace the values with target values, copy, paste, run.
-Some rely heavily on completely automated scripts or frameworks that run all the commands for a workflow and output well-formatted data.
-While these scripts are great for many use cases, they can often be brittle, hide the underlying tools and techniques and be cumbersome to modify.
-Instead, nobility gives you a happy medium, you can run commands quickly and easy with well-organized output, composing your workflow as you go depending on the targets and context.
+Nobility is designed to offer a sophisticated and flexible workflow.
+It eliminates the conventional, tedious process of manually navigating through notes, searching for commands, copying, pasting, and adjusting values before execution.
+In contrast to heavily automated scripts or frameworks that execute entire workflows, often obfuscating the underlying tools and techniques whcih are cumbersome to modify, nobility strikes a balance.
+Embracing the principles of the KISS philisophy (Keep It Stupid Simple), each module within nobility is deliberately small and distinct, minimizing unnecessary complications.
+This design allows you to quickly execute individual commands, providing well-organized output.
+This approach enables you to compose your workflow dynamically, adapting to specific targets and contextual requirements.
+This flexibility is achieved without the brittleness and complexity associated with fully automated solutions.

 ## Example Workflow
 ### Preparation